trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

 	touch foo.h
 ```

-In all the cases above the behaviour is straightforward: if `foo.h`
+In all the cases above the behavior is straightforward: if `foo.h`
 changes then `foo` and `bar` are outdated and have to be rebuilt (if
 rebuild is requested).
 And specifically `make foo` should cause only
 `foo` rebuild.
 Example session: